GirlFriend-Yerin/Im-Home/README.md

 # Description
-Real-time home monitoring application using raspberry pie 3B+ and AWS
+Real-time home monitoring application using raspberry pi 3B+ and AWS

 # Before To Use
 This Project is Personal Toy Project \